Is there a difference between joy and happiness?

 "What if I'm saved, but I don't feel joyful?"

 Maybe you're asking the above question right now as you read this.
 You have a relationship with Christ, you know your Savior has saved you and loves you, but you don't feel joy.
 Don't worry.
 We all get like that sometimes.
-This does not mean you are not saved or a "bad Christian".
-I want to quote two more verses for you:
+This does NOT mean you are not saved or a "bad Christian."
+You may be struggling with mental health struggles such as depression or trauma.
+And that is NOT your fault or the result of a failed faith.

-"I can do all things through Him who strengthens me."
-Philippians 4:13
+"I can do all things through Him who strengthens me." —Philippians 4:13

-"And my God will supply all your needs according to His riches in glory in Christ Jesus."
-Philippians 4:19
+"And my God will supply all your needs according to His riches in glory in Christ Jesus." —Philippians 4:19

 Happiness, although a wonderful gift from God, will always be dependent on forces outside of ourselves.
-On the other hand, joy is a deep security based on our knowledge that God loves us, will take care of us, and has saved us through Christ (Ephesians 1:13-14).
+On the other hand, joy is a deep security based on our knowledge that God loves us, will take care of us, and has saved us through Jesus Christ (Ephesians 1:13-14).

 TL;DR